ben-n93/NSW_Geographical_Name_Register_GeoJSON/README.md

 They very helpfully offer a [CSV file](https://proposals.gnb.nsw.gov.au/public/geonames/search) with all record information from their Geographical Name Register.

-I thought it would be of use to data analysts/scientists/journalists/developers to have a GeoJSON file from this data so I've created this repo.
+I thought it would be of use to data people (analysts, scientists, etc) to have a GeoJSON file from this data so I've created this repo.
 Every day my script downloads the CSV file and outputs it to a GeoJSON file (which you can find in the data directory).

 ## Data integrity